 Furman graduated from the College of William and Mary with a double major in Hispanic studies and sociology.
 Since graduating in 2011, Furman has worked as a paralegal in two firms in Richmond, Va.
 She serves as a Spanish tutor for high school students.
 Furman studied abroad in Seville, Spain, at the Universidad Pablo de Olavide, where she volunteered helping autistic teenagers with rehabilitative athletic activities.
 At William and Mary, Furman was a member of the Student Council, the Undergraduate Honor Council and Building Tomorrow, an organization dedicated to proving educational resources to children in east Africa.
 Furman has served as a troop leader for Girl Scouts of the USA.

 Camille E. Hill

 Hill completed her undergraduate education at Elon University where she majored in strategic communications and played varsity softball.
 While at Elon University, Hill served as treasurer of the National Pan-Hellenic Council Executive Board for the Greek community.
 She joined the 2012-13 senior class gift giving committee as the student gifts coordinator, interned for PETA and participated in the Bateman Case Study Competition, a national case study competition for public relations students.
 Hill served as a new student orientation leader and was a member of the admissions student staff during her undergraduate studies.
 In the summer of 2014, Hill worked as a law clerk in North Carolina for both the Catawba County Attorney's Office and the City of Hickory Attorney's Office.

 Daniel J. Lawall

 Lawall completed a bachelor’s degree in computer science from Clemson University in 1996 and master’s degree in computer science from George Washington University in 2007.
-Lawall served in the U.S. Army for more than eight years and worked for the CIA as a research scientist in both the pre- and post-9/11 eras.
-In his experience, Lawall was the director of the applied research and innovation team in the CIA and an Intelligence Community Joint Duty Service Pin recipient.
+Lawall served in the U.S. Army for more than eight years and worked for the U.S. government as a research scientist in both the pre- and post-9/11 eras.
+Lawall served as director of the applied research and innovation team within a federal agency, receiving honors and recognition for his service in the U.S. government.
 He has been a volunteer with several Cub Scout packs.